 Many people feel powerless in the face of this pandemic.
+Even though limited in-person Mass has returned, many are still very vulnerable.
 We see in a devastating way how widely a virus spreads person to person.
 We have confidence that God allows the good that we do, our prayer and our actions, to make a positive impact on brothers and sisters.
 As Pope Francis encourages us, “Let us call upon him today, firmly rooted in prayer, for without prayer all our activity risks being fruitless and our message empty.”
 (Evangelii Gaudium, no. 259)

 What is a Dispensation from Mass?

-A dispensation from the diocesan Bishop releases Catholics from fulfilling their Sunday obligation (Mass).
-Since public Masses are cancelled in the Archdiocese of Washington until further notice, this means that if you live in the Archdiocese of Washington, the right thing to do is to stay home for your safety and the safety of others.
-Though there is a sadness for not being able to participate at Mass, one should not feel guilty for not going to Mass.
-You have a free conscience to stay home.
+A dispensation from the Bishop releases Catholics from fulfilling their Sunday obligation (Mass).
+The right thing to do is to stay home for your safety and the safety of others.
+One should not feel guilty for not going to Mass.
 Catholics are encouraged to offer up their sickness or pastoral care for the sake of those who are seriously ill and for those who have died.

 Catholics are encouraged to make a ‘spiritual communion’.
 St. John Paul II writes that “it is good to cultivate in our hearts a constant desire for the sacrament of the Eucharist.
 This was the origin of the practice of ‘spiritual communion’, which has happily been established in the Church for centuries and recommended by saints who were masters of the spiritual life.
-Saint Teresa of Jesus wrote: ‘When you do not receive communion and you do not attend Mass, you can make a spiritual communion, which is a most beneficial practice; by it the love of God will be greatly impressed on you.’”
-(Ecclesia Eucharistia, no. 34) Catholics in the archdiocese are also encouraged to watch our local TV Sunday Mass.
-The Mass airs every Sunday at 10:30 a.m. on WDCW-50 and through free online streaming at adw.org/tvmass.
+Saint Teresa of Jesus wrote: ‘When you do not receive communion and you do not attend Mass, you can make a spiritual communion, which is a most beneficial practice; by it, the love of God will be greatly impressed on you.’”
+(Ecclesia Eucharistia, no. 34) Catholics in the archdiocese are also encouraged to watch Sunday Mass online.

 How Do I Make a Spiritual Communion?